Fixing three dimensional geometries from entanglement entropies of CFT$_2$: Introduction

-Although, everyone believes that the dual geometries must be asymptotic AdS, there is still no perfect method to derive the dual geometries from entanglement entropies of CFTs.
-One might think it is trivial to derive the dual geometry from a CFT$_{d}$, since they are supposed to possess the same $SO(2,d)$ symmetry.
-This is not true since all CFTs share the same symmetry and so do the dual geometries.
+Although, the dual geometries are conventionally believed to be asymptotic AdS, no perfect method yet exists to fix the leading behaviors of the dual geometries from the EEs of CFTs.
+One might believe fixing the leading behavior of the dual geometry from a CFT$_{d}$ is trivial because they must possess the same $SO(2,d)$ symmetry.
+This is not true as all CFTs share the same symmetry and so do the dual geometries.
 The symmetry argument is a necessary but not a sufficient condition to determine the dual geometry of a CFT.
-But what matters much more is precisely the sufficient condition, i.e. deriving the dual geometries from CFTs.
-The bottom line is that the simple symmetry argument cannot carry on beyond the vacuum configuration.
-Therefore, it is necessary to find some other systematic method applicable to all excited states.
-Of course, since we hope to \emph{derive} the dual geometries, one can NOT assume the geometries satisfying any dynamic equation, say, the Einstein equation.
+However, the more important aspect is precisely the sufficient condition, i.e. deriving the dual geometries from CFTs.
+In other words, the simple symmetry argument cannot carry beyond the vacuum configuration.
+Therefore, another systematic method applicable to all excited states must be determined.
+Of course, because we aim to \emph{fix the leading behaviors of} the dual geometries, we can not assume the geometries satisfying any dynamic equation, say, the Einstein equation.
 The dynamic equation should also be derived from the CFT information.
-In literature, there are several attempts, but none of them can really rebuild the dual geometries unambiguously.
-The tensor network is only able to construct the discrete AdS \cite{Swingle:2009bg}.
-Another major method resorts to integral geometry.
-The concept of kinematic space is introduced and it is argued that the kinematic space of AdS$_{3}$ is dS$_{2}$, which can be read off from the Crofton form defined as the second derivatives with respect to two different points of the given entanglement entropy of CFT$_{2}$ \cite{Czech:2015qta}.
-But it was not proved that AdS$_{3}$ is the only choice to have dS$_{2}$ as the kinematic space.
-Moreover, this method can only apply to the static scenario naturally.
+The literature reveals several attempts, but none of them can truly rebuild the dual geometries unambiguously.
+The tensor network can only construct the discrete AdS \cite{Swingle:2009bg}.
+Another major method utilizes integral geometry.
+The concept of kinematic space is introduced, and the kinematic space of AdS$_{3}$ is argued to be dS$_{2}$, which can be read off from the Crofton form defined as the second derivatives with respect to two different points of the given EE of CFT$_{2}$ \cite{Czech:2015qta}.
+However, proof has not been provided that AdS$_{3}$ is the only option to obtain dS$_{2}$ as the kinematic space.
+Moreover, this method applies only to the static scenario naturally.